w3f/Grants-Program/applications/CryptoCheckout.md

 - Folders with crypto currencies symbols contain the qr images for each transaction.
 - Other folders contain the main index.php file of each page.

-- This project used the official documentation for each crypto currency his associated js library to implement the basic operations like generating wallets, creating, signing & submitting transaction, but all are not applicable due to the privacy issue (the merchant will not generate their wallets anymore using CryptoCheckout, they only share with us his addresses)
+- At the initial release (the changelog available in the site) this project used the official js packages for each crypto currency to implement the basic operations like generating wallets, creating, signing & submitting transaction fellowing the official documentation for each crypto currency.
+Below are examples but not limited:
-    - For Polkadot, this project uses @polkadot/api lib: https://www.npmjs.com/package/@polkadot/api (the documentation is included in the page).
+    - For Polkadot, this project uses @polkadot/api lib: https://www.npmjs.com/package/@polkadot/api.
     - For EVM cryptp currencies, this project uses the web3.js & ethers packages:
     -